-Irregularly shaped NA about 3 km south of Whitecourt.
-Google map imaging suggests that urban development is occurring to the east of the site.
+Irregularly shaped, this Natural Area (PNT) is about 5 km south of the town of Whitecourt.
+Google Map imaging suggests that urban development is occurring east of the site.

 Map of the Area